Amirkhazaeii/4-comma-Assignment_01/README.md

 <!-- Abstract -->
 ## Abstract
-The process used to create this yonkoma  the “Lost Genius”  involved refining AI-generated prompts to produce images that visually represented a humorous narrative.
-The experiment’s goal was to use ai as a tool for my yonkoma drawings that  illustrate the story of a student losing his idea after a phone call from his mom.
+The process used to create the yonkoma "Lost Genius" for the Generative art and design class assignment  involved using image generator AI s to help artists make their humorous narrative.
+The experiment aimed to integrate AI as a tool in the creative process while maintaining human artistic control.
+Adobe FireFly was used as an image generator, and ChatGPT acted as a prompt engineer to develop a workflow for producing visuals.
+The yonkoma tells the story of a student losing his brilliant idea after getting distracted by a phone call from his mom.
-Adobe FireFly as an image generator and Chat GPT as a prompt engineer have been used to create this workflow for producing visuals for the yonkoma.

 Example of how to make a list:
 There are many great README templates available on GitHub.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

 [![4-comma][images-fig2]](https://example.com)